What type of pallet racking is right for your business?

 No right way

 There is no single “correct” answer when it comes to choosing pallet racking.
-The best type will depend on factors such as the available space you have, the height of your ceilings, the SKUs that you need to store, accessibility, the shelf life of your product, and the forklift truck and lift height that you will be using.
+The best type will depend on factors such as the available space you have, the height of your ceilings, the SKUs that you need to store, accessibility, the shelf life of your product, and the forklift truck and lift height that you will be using (Ensuring you get the right Forklift Hire).
 Additionally, whether you use a FIFO or LIFO approach to managing products will have an impact, along with the actual sizes of the pallets that you need.
 If you can ascertain your requirements clearly before making a choice, you will be able to make a much better decision.

 Selective panel racks are the most commonly used type of pallet storage, using cross beams and uprights to make pallet storage racks.
 These will often have several shelves in each bay.
 They are a cheap investment and offer great accessibility, in addition to supporting both LIFO and FIFO systems.
 However, they can only be used for low storage density systems.